Belle Reve Farm: History

 In 1993, the colt barn at the farm caught fire and five horses were killed.
 In 1995, Shatner divorced Marcy Lafferty and as part of the divorce settlement, Shatner was awarded Belle Reve Farm, and Lafferty was awarded annual breedings to Belle Reve's standing stallions.
 Lafferty set up her own nearby ranch named Poser Farm, where she owned and bred from Belle Reve's Voodoo Magic, a foal of Sultan's Great Day.

-In July 1999, Shatner sold the Shannon Run Road farm for approximately $500,000 to the owner of Came the Son, another foal of Sultan's Great Day; she renamed it Rigby's Green.
+In July 1999, Shatner sold the Shannon Run Road farm for approximately US$500,000 to the owner of Came the Son, another foal of Sultan's Great Day; she renamed it Rigby's Green.
 In 2007, it was sold again and renamed Diamond View.
 Shatner kept the name Belle Reve Farm, and moved it to a larger farm he bought, also in Woodford County near Versailles.